JRasmusBm/git-workshop/05_merge_vs_rebase.md

   autostash = true
 ```

-It's useful to turn on autostash, or you just make a throwaway commit with your
-current workspace.

 ### Fetch prune

-Remote branches can quickly crowd up your local branch list.
+Remote branches can quickly crowd up our local branch list.
 The following
-setting will remove the local ref to the remote branch when you run git fetch
+setting will remove the local ref to the remote branch when we run git fetch
 / pull.

 ```sh